- Elin Brimheim Heinesen

 Maybe, some days life is a sad, dull song

 Though, sometimes, even on shiny days

-I’ve thrilling touch of dark night
+I’ve thrilling touch of dark night.

-.Tonight, when the sky is so pure and clear
+Tonight the sky is so pure and clear

 deep blue and icy cold,